JoaquinDillen/RA_TP/README.md

    The present project will contain diverse documentation regarding the goals of the implementation:

-    (1) Article descriving the proyect and each of the components (In Portuguese Lenguage).
+    (1) Report descriving the proyect and each of the components (In Portuguese Lenguage).

     (2) All the developed Software associated with the project.